HermanL02/WarwickUniversity-Notes/202404/Script.md

 However, there are some concerns.
 Does WeChat comply to the privacy requirements?
 ### Third Party Review
 First, I will talk about the official Amnesty International's rank in 2016.
 This is the only official evaluation that I can reference here.
 In this metrics, WeChat received a 0 in evaluation and ranked the bottom.
-However, that is already out of date, so, second, I will talk about the
+However, that is already out of date, so, second, I will talk about the technical methods.

 ### Technical methods
 If we briefly take a look at the technical methods WeChat use to protect the security compare to its competitors.
-It is the only app that does not provides a E2EE option.
+It is the only app that does not provide a E2EE option.
 ### Personal Experience
 Although there is no official investigations about what
 ### Other Apps